-We are establishing an ecologically innovative network in India in collaboration with G B Pant University of Agriculture and Technology, the Himalayan Farmlands Initiative, and Barli Development Institute for Rural Women and Vidya Pratishtan's School of Biotechnogy (VSBT) University of Pune Centre of Excellence in Apicultural Biotechnology.
+Our ecologically innovative network in India includes G B Pant University of Agriculture and Technology, the Himalayan Farmlands Initiative, Barli Development Institute for Rural Women and Vidya Pratishtan's School of Biotechnogy (VSBT) University of Pune Centre of Excellence in Apicultural Biotechnology.
 Our new network brings together world-class multidisciplinary expertise from the UK and across India including expertise in ecology, sustainable agriculture, sustainable apiculture, development of apiculture to promote biodiversity and alleviate poverty, social science and development studies as well as practical experience and capacity for extension, education and policy development.

-In preparation for a larger scale future project that addresses sustainable farming challenges in India through development of ecological intensification methods of farming, we are starting with workshops, a training school and pilot study in the Kotabagh region of the Indian Himalaya to identify specific challenges faced by farmers in this region as well as possible solutions.
+In preparation for a larger scale future project that addresses sustainable farming challenges in India through development of ecological intensification methods of farming, we are starting with a training school and a pilot study in the Kotabagh region of the Indian Himalaya to identify specific challenges faced by farmers in this region as well as possible solutions.
 The solution we will test is ecological management of crop pollinators, creation of healthy productive soils containing a lively community of micro-organisms, natural pest control and zero to minimal reliance on unsustainable use of fertilisers and pesticides.